 Cashiers is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Cashiers citizens is very high relative to the national average among all cities (21.84%): 37.69% of adults in Cashiers have a bachelor's degree or even advanced degree.
+The population of Cashiers is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.69% of adults in Cashiers have a bachelor's degree or even advanced degree.

 The per capita income in Cashiers in 2022 was $55,763, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $223,052 for a family of four.
 However, Cashiers contains both very wealthy and poor people as well.